Trump's worst enemy as he kicks off his re-election bid may be himself

 Moreover, the president's comportment can alienate voters who are comfortable with his policies.

-Tom Oestreich, 64, of Tucson, Ariz., said in an interview with NBC News that he chose Trump because he couldn't vote for Clinton.
-He would have voted for former Vice President Joe Biden in 2016 had Biden been the Democratic nominee, he said, but he now sees the Democratic front-runner as "tripping" on the campaign trail and "a little bit too old."
+Tom Oestreich, 64, of Tucson, Arizona, said in an interview with NBC News that he chose Trump last time because he couldn't vote for Clinton.
+He would have voted for Biden had he been the Democratic nominee, he said, but he now sees the Democratic front-runner as "tripping" on the campaign trail and "a little bit too old."

-A self-described moderate Republican, Oestreich said he is leaning toward Trump because of the state of the economy and his handling of foreign policy but is bothered by what he describes as the president sounding like he has "a fifth-grade education."
-He's giving a second look to South Bend Mayor Pete Buttigieg.
+A self-described moderate Republican, Oestreich said he is leaning toward Trump because of the state of the economy and his handling of foreign policy but is bothered by what he describes as the president sounding like he has "a fifth grade education."
+He's giving a second look at Mayor Pete Buttigieg of South Bend, Indiana.

 "I’m not crazy about Buttigieg, but he’s got a great pedigree, a great resume," Oestreich said of the Rhodes scholar and Afghanistan War veteran.
 "If it comes down to the two of them ... there's a very good possibility I could vote for him."